 Strategic Indicator 2019-20 Result 2020-21 Forecast 2020-21 Result Strategic Objective Inviting and well-utilised community parks and green spaces.
 Customer Satisfaction survey, measures user satisfaction with a range of parks in Boroondara, benchmarked with participating councils 84% 80% N/A Comment: No data available for 2020-21.
-Due to COVID-19 rest Vial, owner of the IOSS company who completes Council's Parks completed in 2020-21. , , Satisfaction with appearance of public areas 80 80 79 0 100

-Cost to maintain park turf per hectare \$4,822 \$4,850 \$4,726 0 100
+Due to COVID-19 restrictions and the sad passing of David Vial, owner of the IOSS company who completes Council's Parkscape Audit, the audit was not completed in 2020-21.
+Satisfaction with appearance of public areas 80 80 79 0 100 Cost to maintain park turf per hectare \$4,822 \$4,850 \$4,726 0 100

-Our Major Initiatives/Commitments Responsible Directorate Status Major Initiative 2.3 Commence the construction of a new Regional Playground at Victoria Park to improve recreational use opportunities for children and families. → Comment: This is a multi-vear project that has completed comm unitv consultation an d detailed desian

-Comment: This is a multi-year project that has completed community consultation and detailed design in 2020-21.
-Early works inclusive of disability access parking and line marking to support the playground have been completed.
-The project will be implemented in the 2021-22 financial year to deliver a Regional Playground, inclusive of climbing walls, nature based play, flying fox, skate area, changing areas, toilet facilities and seniors exercise equipment.
+Our Major Initiatives/Commitments Responsible Directorate Status Major Initiative 2.3 Commence the construction of a new Regional Playground at Victoria Park to improve recreational use opportunities for children and families. → Comment: This is a multi-year project that has completed commin 2020-21.
+Early works inclusive of disability access parking and playground have been completed.
+The project will be implemented to the project will be implemented. d line marking to sup port the deliver a Regional Playground, inclusive of climbing walls, nature changing areas, toilet facilities and seniors exercise equipment. deliver a Regional Playground, inclusive of climbing walls, nature